New Day (The White Lotus): Plot

 Bored with their vacation, Olivia (Sydney Sweeney) and Paula (Brittany O'Grady) smoke marijuana that Paula brought over.
 Before trying ketamine, they are interrupted by Nicole (Connie Britton), who happily announces that the test results for Mark (Steve Zahn) came back negative.
 As a result, Mark is now in a much happier mood, feeling he has a new lease on life.

 Armond (Murray Bartlett) confides in Belinda (Natasha Rothwell) that he feels guilty for not knowing about Lani's pregnancy, and has been tempted to drink, which would break his five-year sobriety.
 Shane (Jake Lacy) is still determined to get the Pineapple Suite, frustrating Rachel (Alexandra Daddario).
 He speaks with the German couple who Armond mentioned is staying in the suite, and learns that they are leaving a day earlier than Armond said.
 Shane triumphantly tells Rachel that Armond lied, and calls his mother for help.

 Rachel receives an offer to write a piece, but Shane is annoyed, as she is supposed to be on vacation.
 She's concerned about losing relationships she's built as a freelancer, but Shane tells her they don't need the money and implies she no longer needs to work.
 Troubled, Rachel approaches Nicole and asks her for career advice.
 Nicole advises Rachel not to give up her career in case her marriage doesn't work out, but then is alarmed and offended when she realizes Rachel wrote a patronizing article about her, leaving Rachel dejected.

 Olivia and Paula try ketamine on the beach, where they're approached by Tanya (Jennifer Coolidge), who asks for recommendations on where to spread her mother's ashes.
 The girls are spooked and run away, leaving their backpack of drugs behind.
 Tanya turns the bag in and it gets to Armond, who gives in to temptation and takes some of the drugs.
 When Olivia later asks him about the bag, he claims nothing was turned in.

 Mark asks Quinn (Fred Hechinger) to learn to scuba dive with him, wanting them to bond since his own father died when he was around Quinn's age.
 Quinn reluctantly agrees.
 Olivia sees Paula sneaking away to spend time with Kai, a hotel employee, but Paula plays dumb when Olivia asks her about him.

 Rachel tells Shane she is going to accept the assignment, angering him.

 Belinda is approached by Tanya, who is so grateful for her service that she wants to fund a wellness business with her, intriguing her.
 While talking with his uncle, Mark is surprised to discover that his father did not die from cancer, but AIDS.
 His father did not want anyone to tell him until it was proper time, also revealing that he had sex with men.

-Quinn sleeps on the beach, and wakes in the early morning to see whales surfacing nearby.
+Quinn goes to sleep on the beach, and at sunset he sees a whale surfacing nearby.